Krups GX420851 Review

 The GX420851 uses a scale to measure the grounds, which can be useful as many coffee makers will suggest their dosage by weight.
 We found that it was easy to tare that scale, so even if you're not using the provided grind cup you can get an accurate measurement.

 A large grind collar lets you select our desired grind size, and plus/minus buttons allow you to select the desired amount of coffee (in grams, ounces, or cups).
-Then just press a button to start grinding, and you're good to go.
 This process is relatively seamless and straightforward.

 The only downside to this interface is that the grind size is the only setting the machine can "remember" as it is set with an analog dial.
 The grind amount, and whether you'd like to select it in grams, ounces, or cups, must be re-selected every time you use the machine.